 During the summer months, we don’t worry about feeding our hens much other than to make sure they have access to some commercial feed.
-Most of the time, they are running around outside, “free-ranging” and eating grass, Mama’s plants (stay out of my garden!) and plenty of insects.
+Most of the time, they are running around outside, “free-ranging” and eating grass, Mama’s plants (stay out of my garden!), and plenty of insects.

 During our Wisconsin winters, they live mainly off commercial feed as we can’t find the ground under all that snow.
 They do get table scraps.
-Everything from fruits and vegetables, to cooked meat, spaghetti (which they love) and other pasta.
-Since we have a toddler who’s appetite can range from eating two bites per meal to everything in sight, I love that there isn’t a whole lot of food that goes to waste in our household.
+Everything from fruits and vegetables, to cooked meat, spaghetti (which they love), and other pasta.
+Since we have a toddler whose appetite can range from eating two bites per meal to everything in sight, I love that there isn’t a whole lot of food that goes to waste in our household.
 Garden scraps are great too – tomatoes that aren’t quite perfect (or even better, have a worm in them!), over-abundant squash, blighted lettuce, etc. I read someone saying that their chickens get awfully sick of zucchini by the end of summer.
 Yeah, don’t we all?!

 Speaking of feeding scraps – here’s a cute video showing how the chickens know what’s coming when Papa brings out the scrap bucket!